Winter Swimming

 Stick Together:

 Of course, all the usual safety precautions apply to winter swimming as they do to swimming at any other time of the year.
 So, be mindful of the weather conditions and other factors.
 Ideally you don’t want to be swimming alone… it is best to have someone keeping an eye out for you.
 Preferably someone who is not swimming -- because you can't risk endangering your own life to save someone else.
+Even experienced swimmers can get into difficulty quickly, and problems in cold water are often silent rather than dramatic.
+Having someone watching from shore, or swimming alongside you, matters.

 Know Your Limits: